mathieuprog/graphql-light/README.md

 Entities are normalized and cached into a global store.

+### Subscribe to data updates

+You subscribe to queries : receive any updates on the fetched data after the initial fetch.

 ### Explicitness

 The difference with other clients (such as Apollo) is that this library requires you to write code for each query that